 What's your budget?
-For a little more than $200, you can get the top-rated pocket ultra-zoom with robust manual controls, full HD video and a 20x zoom lens.
-Longer zooms, more advanced features and better photo quality can drive the cost up to $400 or $600.
+For $400 or less, you can get the top-rated ultra-zoom with robust manual controls, full HD video and a 20x to 60x zoom lens.
+More advanced features and better photo quality can drive the cost up to $450 or more.

 Do you want a viewfinder?
 Holding an ultra-zoom camera up to your eye can help steady the shot.
 Full-sized ultra-zooms usually include an electronic viewfinder, but tiny pocket zooms don't have space for this feature.
 All ultra-zoom digital cameras have an LCD screen on the back, so you can frame your shot that way, too.

 How many megapixels do you really need?
-The top-rated ultra-zoom camera in our report has a modest 12-megapixel image sensor.
+The top-rated extreme zoom camera in our report has a modest 12-megapixel image sensor.
 This allows the sensor to capture more light for better photos in dim situations (a notorious weakness for ultra-zooms).
-More megapixels theoretically promise sharper detail, but in tests with ultra-zooms, it doesn't work that way.
+More megapixels theoretically promise sharper detail, but in tests with ultra-zooms, it doesn't always work that way.

 Do you shoot fast action?
 The best ultra-zoom cameras can fire off 10 full-resolution frames per second (fps) or more.
 But numbers don't tell the whole story: Only hands-on tests can show which cameras autofocus promptly, minimize shot-to-shot delays and other tasks that separate the snappy shooters from the sluggish.